-10. 3.
-2 European Heritage
+6.1.2 European heritage

 The Hawkesbury LGA is of immense significance in the context of Australian History and nowhere else is evidence of the early development of Australia so rich.
 The Hawkesbury LGA is the third oldest place of British settlement in Australia, with substantial evidence of early European colonial settlement patterns.
-These settlement patterns remain clear in the landscapes, the buildings, the street patterns and archaeological remains and the presence of this evidence of early development is richer than in any other place in Australia.
+These settlement patterns remain clear in the landscape, the buildings, the street patterns and archaeological remains and the presence of this evidence of early development is richer than in any other place in Australia.

-The Macquarie Towns of Pitt Town, Windsor, Richmond and Wilberforce in the Hawkesbury LGA are remarkable for their careful siting and design, acknowledging the risk of urban settlement on the flood liable land.
-They retain much of their Colonial character intended with Governor Macquarie's original settlement planning such as grid street patterns, village greens (e.g. Richmond) town squares (e.g. Thompson Square, Windsor), church groups (e.g. St Matthew's, Windsor and St Peter's, Richmond), together with significant single storey cottages (e.g. Bathurst Road, Pitt Town) and cemeteries.
+The Macquarie Towns of Pitt Town, Windsor, Richmond and Wilberforce in the Hawkesbury LGA are remarkable for their careful siting and design, acknowledging the risk of urban settlement on the flood liable land and they retain much of their Colonial character intended with Governor Macquarie's original settlement planning such as grid street patterns, village greens (e.g. Richmond) town squares (e.g. Thompson Square, Windsor), church groups (e.g. St Matthew's, Windsor and St Peter's, Richmond), scattering of significant single storey cottages (e.g. Bathurst Road, Pitt Town) and cemeteries.
+The use of a rectangular grid layout was common in these towns.

-Thompson Square, containing a fine collection of Georgian and Victorian buildings with significant heritage and architectural values, is one of the best examples of colonial squares remaining today and is also one of the oldest public squares in Australia.
+Thompson Square, containing a fine collection of Georgina and Victorian buildings with significant heritage and architectural values, is one of the best examples of colonial squares remaining today and is also one of the oldest Public Squares in Australia.
 These buildings have been built between 1815 and 1880.